kunaltelangi/prodat/docs/env-setup.rst

     Examples of valid dockerfile names would be as follows (list is not exhaustive):
-        i. datmo/python-base:py35-cpu
+        i. prodat/python-base:py35-cpu
-        ii. datmo/python-base:py35-gpu
+        ii. prodat/python-base:py35-gpu
-        iii. datmo/python-base:py27-cpu
+        iii. prodat/python-base:py27-cpu
-        iv. datmo/python-base:py27-gpu
+        iv. prodat/python-base:py27-gpu

-    To see the full list of officially supported Python environment versions, check out the `Dockerhub page here <https://hub.docker.com/r/datmo/python-base/tags/>`_.
+    To see the full list of officially supported Python environment versions, check out the `Dockerhub page here <https://hub.docker.com/r/prodat/python-base/tags/>`_.

 **3. Designate installation of system level packages**

-All base datmo environments utilize Ubuntu, so the ``apt-get`` package tool will be used to install any necessary system dependencies.
+All base prodat environments utilize Ubuntu, so the ``apt-get`` package tool will be used to install any necessary system dependencies.

 In your Dockerfile, enumerate all system level packages with the following: